noidexe/Enjin-Coin-Documentation/docs/graphql.md

 # Using GraphQL

-Unlike REST APIs where there is a clearly defined structure of information returned from each endpoint, GraphQL always exposes one endpoint, allowing you to determine the structure of the data that is returned.

-The result of each query will be formatted in the same way as the query itself.

-In the following section we’re going to have a quick look into to GraphQL components.
+GraphQL is a modern syntax that allows you to define the data structure of your queries and ask for exactly what you want and nothing more.

+GraphQL queries access not just the properties of one resource but also smoothly follow references between them.
+While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs in a single request.

 ## Operations

-Query - A GraphQL query performs the READ operation and does not change data.
+**Query:** READ operations are performed by GraphQL queries, these do not change data.

-Mutation - To perform all other operations to modify data you will need mutations.
-You can think of mutations as CUD (Create, Update, Delete) in REST.
+**Mutation:** You will use mutations to perform all other operations to modify data.

 ## Object Types

-Object types are a collection of fields, which are used to describe the set of possible data you can query from the API.
+Object types are sets of fields that are used to define the set of data you can query from the API.

 ```bash
 query {